-MECH 499 Special Topics in Mechanical Engineering (1-3 crs)
+MECH 499 Special Topics in Mechanical Engineering

 This independent course will cover a particular topic, varying from semester to semester, in which there is a particular student or staff interest.
 Prerequisite: Permission of the Instructor and approval of the Department.